Unbinning global LHC analyses: Results

 As mentioned above, we neglect systematic uncertainties.
 Moreover, the individual signal and background processes do not overlap within the regions defined by the pre-selection cuts introduced in Sec.~\ref{sec:di-boson_procs}.
 Therefore, we assume the different processes to be uncorrelated.
 The combined test statistic is then

 Based on this combined test statistic, we derive the combined confidence regions.
+We note that this simplification will in general not hold at the LHC.

 Before showing the combined limits, we investigate in Fig.~\ref{fig:combined_limits_processes} the contribution of each process.
 Here, we focus only on the SBI approach (solid lines) and the histogram approach (dashed lines).
 The different colors indicate the processes.
 Each process is important to constrain at least one of the directions.
-For example, the \cHWB direction is mostly constrained by $WZ$ production; the \cHW direction, mostly by $WW$ production; the \cHB direction, mostly by $ZH$ production; and, the \cHq direction, mostly by $WH$ production.
+For example, the \cHWB direction is mostly constrained by $WZ$ production; the \cHW direction, mostly by $WH$ production; the \cHB direction, mostly by $ZH$ production; and, the \cHq direction, mostly by $WW$ production.
 This clearly shows the benefit of a combined analysis of all four di-boson processes.
 We also observe that SBI is more effective than the histogram approach in constraining most of the directions.
 This then translates into more stringent combined constraints.

 We show the combined 2D limits, setting all other Wilson coefficients to zero, in Fig.~\ref{fig:combined_triangular}.
 As before, the SBI approach consistently outperforms the histogram-based limits.
 In some parameter planes, e.g. the \cHWB--\cHq plane, the differences are relatively small, because these directions are well constrained by the histograms for at least one of the considered processes.
 In other parameter planes, e.g. the \cWWW--\cHB plane, we find larger improvements with the SBI approach clearly outperforming the histogram limits.
 This is in particular true if the histogram approach is not able to extract information beyond the total rate, as seen e.g.\ in the \cHW, \cHB, and \cHD directions.
+One example is the \cHWB--\cHW plane for which the additional information from $WH$ and $ZH$ in the SBI approach allows to significantly improve the constraints in comparison to the histogram approach.

 Finally, in Fig.~\ref{fig:combined_limits} we show the one-dimensional limits profiling over all other Wilson coefficients using the combination of all four considered processes.
 For all six considered Wilson coefficients, we see significant improvements of the SBI limits over the histogram-based limits.
 While the combination of the different processes avoids flat directions in the histogram limits, as observed for $WH$ production in Fig.~\ref{fig:WH_limits}, combining different channels does not bring the sensitivity of the histogram approach to the same level as the SBI approach.
 Differences are particularly striking for \cHD, \cHW, \cHWB, and \cHB.
 As discussed for $ZH$ production, these Wilson coefficients are strongly correlated if the analysis is not sensitive to the polarization of the $Z$ boson.
 The SBI limits on these coefficients are a factor of $\sim 2$ stronger than the histogram-based limits.
 To reach the same sensitivity in the histogram approach, a factor $\sim 4$ more data would be needed if we assume a naive scaling of the limits with the inverse square root of the luminosity.
 But even for the \cWWW and \cHq Wilson coefficients, to which the chosen histogram observables are more directly sensitive, the SBI approach is $\sim 30\%$ more sensitive, corresponding to a factor of $\sim 1.8$ more data.